 Carbon monoxide also poses a significant acute health risk indoors.
 More information regarding this sort of exposure can be found on EPA's Carbon Monoxide's Impact on Indoor Air Quality webpage.

-For additional information about the health impacts of air pollution in Minnesota, you can check out our most recent air quality report: The air we breathe 2017, or visit the Be Air Aware website.
+For additional information about the health impacts of air pollution in Minnesota, you can check out our most recent air quality report: The air we breathe 2017, or visit the Air quality and health webpage.
 You can sign up for air quality alerts and forecasts.

 Air quality standards that help protect us from adverse effects of carbon monoxide